Eloy Jiménez Player Props: White Sox vs. Red Sox

-On Friday, Eloy Jimenez (.571 slugging percentage in past 10 games, including four home runs) and the Chicago White Sox play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 8:10 PM ET.
+On Saturday, Eloy Jimenez (.571 slugging percentage in past 10 games, including three home runs) and the Chicago White Sox face the Boston Red Sox, whose starting pitcher will be James Paxton.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Rangers.
+In his last appearance, he strung together three hits (going 3-for-4 with a double) against the Red Sox.

 Eloy Jiménez Game Info & Props vs. the Red Sox